-- Microsoft states that the Business Edition is aimed at companies with up to 300 users, and they have put a limit on this version preventing you from having more than 300 users.
+- Microsoft states that Business Central is aimed at companies with up to 300 users.

 - The Enterprise Edition is for larger companies, and it has a minimum of 20 users.

-The biggest difference between the two versions is that the Business Edition contains Dynamics NAV, whereas the Enterprise Edition contains Dynamics AX.
+The biggest difference between the two versions is that the Business Central contains Dynamics NAV, whereas the Enterprise Edition contains Dynamics AX.

-In terms of CRM, the Enterprise Edition will contain the complete Dynamics CRM on-line solution, whilst the Business Edition will contain a simplified version of Dynamics CRM targeted at small and medium-sized companies, which Microsoft is currently working on.
+In terms of CRM, the Enterprise Edition will contain the complete Dynamics CRM on-line solution, whilst Business Central will contain a simplified version of Dynamics CRM targeted at small and medium-sized companies, which Microsoft is currently working on.

 At Abakion we think the simplified version of CRM for small and medium-sized companies is a good move.
 Danish companies often request this targeting and simplification.
 It will be well received by customers.